Mikumi National Park Safari Tours & Holidays

-In the southern part of the park, with its miombo woodland the dominant flora, you can encounter exotic species likes Shelley’s double collared sunbird, the pale billed hornbill, and the violet-crested turaco.
+In the Southern part of the park, with its miombo woodland the dominant flora, you can encounter exotic species like Shelley’s double collared sunbird, the pale billed hornbill, and the violet-crested turaco.
 Again the shorter distances make it a bird watchers’ paradise.

 WHERE TO STAY IN MIKUMI NATIONAL PARK WHEN ON SAFARI

 There are two places to stay inside Mikumi National Park.
-We recommend the Mikumi Wildlife lodge, which is a great value for money option.
+We recommend the Mikumi Wildlife Lodge, which is a great value for money option.
 It allows you to see the animals up close and personal, while still keeping your budget in tact.
-The Mikumi Wildlife Lodge is inside the Savannah Area, in the middle of the park.
-It is close to the road, but that does not stop the lions from crossing the breakfast table.
+The Mikumi Wildlife Lodge is inside the savannah area, in the middle of the park.
+It is close to the road, but that does not stop the lions from crossing in front of the breakfast table.
 It is also possible to do walking safaris with a wildlife service ranger here.

-The second place we recommend is the Foxes camp on the hill that overlooks the plains.
+The second place we recommend is the Foxes’ Safaris camp on the hill that overlooks the plains.
 This place is quite special, small and with a stunning view.
-You are away from anywhere here, in a remote location, but you also have to drive to access the plains game.
+You are away from anywhere here, in a remote location, but you only have a short drive to access the plains game locations.

 THE GEOGRAPHY OF MIKUMI NATIONAL PARK

 Mikumi National park was established in 1964 and extended again in 1975.
-While the highway to Zambia runs through the middle of this park, this has hardly any effect on your safari tour, as all holidays are tailor made and all of our safaris take you where the animals are.
-The road makes the Mikumi National Park easily accessible on a first or last day and is an excellent addition to your safari adventure !
+While the highway to Zambia runs through the middle of this park, this has hardly any effect on your safari tour, as all holidays are tailor made and all of our safaris take you to where the animals are.
+The road actually makes the Mikumi National Park easily accessible on a first or last day and the Park is an excellent addition to your safari adventure!